fflorey/advent_of_code_2024/README.md

 b) Some more calculations, nothing special here either.
 The only thing which took me some time: to read and understand the exercise ;-)!
 In contrast to exercise 8a, in 8b the "antennas" needs to be taken into account, but not all of them...

+### Day 9:

+a) A bit annoying exercise.
+I had no good ideas, so i just implemented it straight forward - but it took some time.
+Playing around with lists...

+b) Same as a... not really difficult, but took me some time because of all the step-by-step looking at what happens.
+I am getting old ;-)